Elizabeth-Warren/redhook/README.md

 # Redhook

 Redhook is a generic webhook interface for landing data in [Kinesis Firehose](https://aws.amazon.com/kinesis/data-firehose/).
-On Elizabeth Warren's presidential campaign, Redhook was responsible for ingesting real-time data delivered to the campaign via webhooks and forwarding those data to [Civis](https://www.civisanalytics.com/).
-Civis as a platform runs on top of a [Redshift](https://aws.amazon.com/redshift/) database.
-Civis owned an managed the AWS account hosting that Redshift database and while you cannot configure a cross-account Kinesis Firehose in the AWS Console (yet), you can setup cross-account Firehoses (as we did here).
+On Elizabeth Warren's presidential campaign, Redhook was responsible for ingesting real-time data delivered to the campaign via webhooks and forwarding those data to [Redshift](https://aws.amazon.com/redshift/).
+We used [Civis](https://www.civisanalytics.com/)'s data platform on the campaign so Civis owned and managed the AWS account hosting our Redshift cluster.
+While you cannot configure a cross-account Kinesis Firehose in the AWS Console (yet), you can setup cross-account Firehoses (as we did here).

 During the campaign, Redhook was responsible for delivering all financial data and web analytics to the data teams.
 It operated at a near-zero cost and experienced no downtime -- though data delivery was delayed on occassion due to upstream problems.